Willow Cortex

-At the intersection of human motion and artificial intelligence lies a new frontier of understanding.
-Willow Cortex is a thoughtfully designed system for this deep analysis, built on a foundation of safety, transparency, and unparalleled performance.
+At the intersection of human kinetics and artificial intelligence lies a new frontier of understanding.
+Willow Cortex is not just an API; it is a steerable interface to a Realtime World Model.
+It is a system thoughtfully designed to reconstruct physical reality from video, built on a foundation of safety, transparency, and unparalleled performance.

 How It Works: A Steerable, Developer-First Process

 Our process is designed for precision and control.
 It begins when a partner's application makes a secure request to a serverless function, receiving a temporary signed URL in return.
 The video file is then transferred directly to a cloud storage bucket, accompanied by a metadata packet.
-This metadata is key, acting as a clear instruction set that allows you to trigger our full processing pipeline, select individual analysis modules a la carte, or define a custom combination of services.
+This metadata acts as the "prompt" for our World Model, allowing you to trigger our full processing pipeline, select individual analysis modules a la carte, or define a custom combination of services.
 This ensures you have steerable, granular control over the analysis from the very first step.
 The final output of every service is delivered as a single, validated JSON payload for seamless integration.

 The Engine: Unparalleled Performance at Scale